zaras-dreamweb/Your-Fragrance-Client-Side/README.md

 ## Short Summery of my project

-#My project is on a Perfume WholeSale Company site.
+#My project is on a Perfume WholeSale Company.

 #This is a project based on react and I have used MongoDB as my database.